earthcubeprojects-chords/chords-docs/README.md

  If you want to work on the documentation, you will develop and test on your own machine.
 The instructions below will get a copy of the website up and running locally on your computer.

 ### Prerequisites
 - Install the latest version of Ruby.
-On OSX, this is:
+  - On OSX, this is:
 ```
 $ brew install ruby
 ```
-Visual Studio Code
+  - For Windows you will have to download ruby from this [tutorial](https://medium.com/ruby-on-rails-web-application-development/how-to-install-rubyonrails-on-windows-7-8-10-complete-tutorial-2017-fc95720ee059)

 - Clone this repository, and navigate to it:
 ```